platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/wordpress.md

    - The [wp-cli.yml](https://github.com/platformsh-templates/wordpress-composer/blob/61da65da21039b280b588642cd329a2eb253e472/wp-cli.yml) file contains the configuration values, related to your site, for the [WordPress CLI](https://wp-cli.org/) to use
    - The [wp-config.php](https://github.com/platformsh-templates/wordpress-composer/blob/61da65da21039b280b588642cd329a2eb253e472/wp-config.php) file contains your site's base configuration details, such as database connection information

-2. To ensure Git tracks your empty folders, add a `.gitkeep` file to your project.
+2. Optional: To support non-public plugins, add a `plugins` directory to your project.

-3. Optional: To support non-public plugins, add a `plugins` directory to your project.
+To ensure Git tracks empty folders, add a `plugins/.gitkeep` file as well.

-4. Add and commit your changes.
+3. Add and commit your changes.

    ```bash {location="Terminal"}
    git add .